 Stop 5: Fat-Free Frozen Yoghurt

-As it was a super hot day, I was so looking forward to the last stop of my tour: The frozen yoghurt place!
+As it was a super hot summer day, I was so looking forward to the last stop of my tour: The frozen yoghurt place!

 Here, I enjoyed a simple fat-free yoghurt with a blueberry topping.